-- NEW: Security forces fire tear gas at supporters of ousted President Mohamed Morsy
+- Security forces fire tear gas at supporters of ousted President Mohamed Morsy

 - Deputy Secretary of State William Burns is first U.S. official to meet with interim leaders